monkiato/unity-packager/README.md

 ## How to use it

+Binaries for the different platforms and architectures can be found in the Releases section https://github.com/monkiato/unity-packager/releases/

-Run `bin/unity-packager` for the help menu
+Run `unity-packager` for the help menu

 There are different options to customize the way we want to structure our .unitypackage file: